 Last but certainly not least, tea is an invaluable aspect of the Japanese diet and culture- it’s even more popular there than in the UK!
 There are over a dozen varieties of green tea alone that are popular in Japan.

-Consuming tea is usually very casual; people enjoy it in the morning with their breakfast and offer it to their guests as a gesture of politeness, just as we may do with tea or coffee in the west.
+Consuming tea is usually very casual; people enjoy it in the morning with their breakfast and offer it to their guests as a gesture of politeness, just as other nations may do with tea or coffee.
 What sets Japanese tea apart, though, is the formal traditional tea ceremony, known as chanoyu (茶の湯).
 This deeply ritualistic ceremony is still alive and well as a hobby and with some organizations that host them across Japan.
-You can learn more about the Japanese tea ceremony in our blog about it.
+You can learn more about the Japanese Tea Ceremony in our blog about it.

 Traditional Japanese tea sets consist of a teapot (急須, kyusu), and cups known as yunomi (湯のみ) for informal tea drinking, or chawan (茶碗) for formal settings.
 These sets are renowned for their high quality and level of craftsmanship.
 Typically made from clay or porcelain, they should be built to withstand years’ worth of daily use.